Fact Sheet - Bailiffs and High Court Writs

 The enforcement agent said he is a "high court enforcement officer"

-Section 63 of the Tribunals, Courts and Enforcement Act 2007 mandates that a bailiff must be an individual operating as an "enforcement agent" possessing a valid enforcement certificate.
-Regulation 6 of the High Court Enforcement Officers Regulations 2004 delineates a "High Court Enforcement Officer" as an individual duly authorised to function as an "officer".
-Despite this, bailiffs often prefer to refer to themselves as "officers" due to its connotation with law enforcement.
-However, it is imperative to note that bailiffs are designated as enforcement "agents" and are not permitted to assume or portray themselves as officers.
+Section 63 of the Tribunals, Courts and Enforcement Act 2007 prescribed a bailiff to be an individual acting as an "enforcement agent" under a valid enforcement certificate.
+Regulation 6 of the High Court Enforcement Officers Regulations 2004 says a "High Court Enforcement Officer" is an individual authorised to act as an "officer".
+Bailiffs like to call themselves an "officer" because it is police-like.
+Bailiffs are enforcement "agents" and not allowed to officiate or put themselves out to be an officer.

 The bailiff damaged your business reputation

-According to Section 1(1) of the Defamation Act 2013, a statement is deemed non-defamatory unless its dissemination has resulted in "serious harm" to the claimant's reputation.
-Section 1(2) stipulates that harm inflicted upon a business or company is not considered serious unless it leads to significant financial detriment.
+Section 1(1) of the Defamation Act 2013 says a statement is not defamatory unless its publication has caused "serious harm" to the reputation of the claimant.
+Section 1(2) says harm to a business or company is not serious harm unless it causes serious financial loss.

 Bailiffs are sending you nuisance text messages causing you alarm or distress.

-Under Section 127(1)(a) of the Communications Act 2003, an individual commits an offence by transmitting an electronic message with menacing content.
-Similarly, as per Section 1(1)(a)(ii) of the Malicious Communications Act 1988, it is an offence to send an electronic message containing a threat to another person.
-Reporting such offences to the police online is possible, regardless of whether the message originates from a private number.
+Section 127(1)(a) of the Communications Act 2003 says a person is guilty of an offence if he sends an electronic message of a menacing character.
+Section 1(1)(a)(ii) of the Malicious Communications Act 1988 says a person is guilty of an offence if he sends to another person an electronic message that contains a threat.
+You can report the offence online to the police.
+It doesn't matter if the message came from a private number.

 `